|The Universe of Discourse|

 My understanding of "no backsies" was that normally, when friends trade, there is an assumption that the exchange may be unilaterally voided by either party, as long as this is done timely.
 You can come back the next day and say you have changed your mind, and your friend, being your friend, is expected to consent.
 Specifying "no backsies" establishes an advance agreement that this is not the case.
 If you come back the next day, your friend can protest "but we said there were no backsies on this" and refuse to undo the trade.
 (The trade can, of course, be voided later if both parties agree.)

 So to understand this, you must first understand what it means to trade, and why.
-Iris took this in early on, and fairly easily.
-You also have to understand the idea that one or both parties might want to change their minds later; this is also something Iris can get her head around.
+Katara took this in early on, and fairly easily.
+You also have to understand the idea that one or both parties might want to change their minds later; this is also something Katara can get her head around.
 Toddlers know all about what it means to change one's mind.

 This is not the only part of the book that repays careful thought.
 At one point, during Thelma's monologue about the unavailability of china tea sets, she says: